 The Company's board of directors have the overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company's risk management policies are established to identify and analyze the risks faced by the Company, to set appropriate risk mitigation measures to monitor risks and adherence to those measures.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
+Risk management policies and systems are reviewed regularly to

-A Market Bick
+A. Market Rick